Cellulitis: How Can We Reduce Hospitalisation Rates?

 • High rates of obesity, chronic venous stasis, impaired mobility and lymphoedema

-• High rates of streptococcal infections among Aboriginal and Torres Strait Islander peoples
+• High rates of streptococcal infections among Aboriginal and Torres Strait Islander people

 • Crowded housing